 How To Subtract in Google Sheets with a Formula

-In this tutorial article, I will show you several different methods in Sheets for subtracting numbers from one another, a very basic spreadsheet function.
+In this how-to tutorial, I will show you several different methods in Sheets for subtracting numbers from one another, a very basic spreadsheet function.
+Doing some basic data entry and mathematical functions are a great way to start learning a new spreadsheet software package.
 Some of these ways are just the same as you would do it in Excel, while others are different.

 Using the Formula bar